bcgov/nr-broker/README.md

 ## Running the server

-This assumes redis and vault are running locally.
+This assumes mongodb and vault are running locally.

 ```bash
 # ENV setup